cvmfs/doc-cvmfs/cpt-details.rst

 **maxfd**
     Shows the maximum number of file descriptors available to file system clients.

+**ncleanup24**
+    Shows the number of cache cleanups in the last 24 hours.

 **nclg**
     Shows the number of currently loaded nested catalogs.